SaiskiFunctions/GraphWFC.rs/README.md

 3. The "hottest" part of the code is small and modularised making profiling and optimisation much easier.
 4. Extending and debugging the algorithms core functionality is centralised into a single set of modules.
 Extending Graph `collapse` functionality once extends functionality for all possible input types.

+[MD NOTES: love these points, I totally agree!! :D]

 A further advantage of using Graphs as the primary data structure for `collapse` is its simplicity and maintainability. `Graph` is a very simple `struct` with the indexes of `vertices` representing the index of an actual vertex in the graph with the value at that index composed of a set of possible labels.
 This implementation uses an adjacency matrix to represent `edges` implemented as an opinionated sparse matrix (to save on menmory) which supports access *from* one vertex to another in a discrete direction.
 We made the decision to implement the adjacencies in this more opinionated way because the edges are essentially only use to propagate information *from* one vertex *to* another and so we only require an injective function to move information from one part of the Graph to another.

+[MD NOTES: The rust code below should be fully explained, so we should include the definitions for the non-standard types (like `VertexIndex`).]

 ```rust
 struct Graph {